Weekly News We Care About Wrap Up – 6.18.07

 .

-Twilight Princess: Zelda is the only game I pardoned from the first rule, not because it was the only story heavy game I was playing before the experiment, but because it was the only one I wanted to continue playing. → Screw Jesus, this article’s the real deal
+Twilight Princess: Zelda is the only game I pardoned from the first rule, not because it was the only story heavy game I was playing before the experiment, but because it was the only one I wanted to continue playing.
+This adventure accompanied me in the very beginning and end of the break, and I’m sad I didn’t get to play it more between. → We are what we pretend to be, so we must be careful about what we play.

 Best Game Ever – Pinball Quest